zPodFactory/zpodfactory.github.io/docs/guide/install/index.md

 ❯ ./deploy.sh
 ```

-This should take a while at first launch, and display everything happening in the background as we are tailing the docker compose logs in the end.
+This should take a while at first launch, and display everything happening in the background as we are automatically following the docker compose logs.

 You can now head to the [Administration Guide](../admin/index.md) to learn how to setup/manage zPodFactory.